bernhardHartleb/MicroZedKernel/02-linux-kernel.md

-##How to compile and install the Xilinx kernel in the MicroZedboard
+##2.
+How to compile and install the Xilinx kernel in the MicroZedboard

 ###Prerequisites